oordenesg/how_to_analytics_test/README.md

 If a driver's total trip time are close to his/her online times, that means drivers are always utilized.
 Given this, we can conclused that:
 - They are earning money whenever they are online.
 This is an efficient utilization of resources.
 - Total trip time / total online time  is a good metric for fleet utilization.

+### General Questions

+Wich metric is most helpful for a driver deciding which hour to go online and accept requests?
+A: Eyeballs are high, Surge Pricing and Business day.

+A driver needs to increase their daily fare amount, which metric should the driver focus on?
+A: Eyeballs

+This app needs to know how to calculate if the fleet is used with the highets effiency possible.
+What data should this app focus on to determine this?
+A: Average completed trip time and average driver supply.

+Give your friends an app's code and if they sign up with your code you will both get an $10 credit towards your next ride to be used within a month of sign-up.
+What is the best way to determine the sucess of the following promotion.

+From the last question, the user who gave their promo code to friends acumulated $40 worth of credit on their account.
+They want to make the most out of it.
+What would best time for them to take a driver?
+A: A day when demand is at its lowest.

+This app received 400 driver applications in a city in one month.
+- 95% of the mhave valid licenses.
+- 80% meet the minimum age requirement
+- 60% have a car and insurance.
+- 40% pass the background check
+- 30% of the applicants didn't come to the uber driver training meeting.

+A: 400 x 0.95 x 0.80 x 0.60 x 0.40 = 73.
+The training condition can be completed within the first 2 months.

+A driver has an 8 hour shift at the end of the month and they need to double their fare amount to pay their month-end bills.
+What metric should the driver not use helpt increase their total fare?
+A: Driver supply.

+As a customer, what driver ratings have the possibility to cause a bad rider experience?
+A: High cancellation rate.